-The Project shall be connected to adjacent Saudi Electricity Company (SEC) substations and existing overhead transmission line (OHTL).
-The development and operation of these substations and OHTL are not within the scope of this Project, or financed under this Project, therefore are considered as associated facilities.
+The Project will be connected to an SEC substation which will have an overhead transmission line (OHTL) connection to the grid.
+The development and operation of this substation and OHTL are not within the scope of this Project, or financed under this Project, therefore are considered as associated facilities.